vanzasetia/personal-website/src/blogs/anti-ai.md

 Imagine Chinese people saying that artificial intelligence's development must be stopped or slowed down.
 Imagine Russians going on the street and protesting about AI.
 We can only find those people in Europe and in America.
 For sure, not all Europeans and Americans oppose AI.
 But why do *some* Europeans or Americans hate AI?

 In the past, we imagined tools that could help us write code.
 Now those tools exist.
 Artificial intelligence helps us write code.
-At least, for now, it can help us do something redundant, such as setting up boilerplate, converting HTML to Markdown, writing and formatting Markdown table syntax, and other repetitive work.
+At least, for now, it can help us do something boring, such as setting up boilerplate, converting HTML to Markdown, writing and formatting Markdown table syntax, and other repetitive work.

 More importantly, we should not only see the negative effects of artificial intelligence.
 There are great things too.
 Artificial intelligence helps a lot in the military.
 In the future, we will not have humans fight on the battlefield.
 Instead, we will have robots controlled by humans.
 Already, we have drones.
 Any country that refuses to use AI in the military will lose against those who use AI.
 If the Western countries do not develop AI, they will lose against China.
 They will lose against Russia.